jbiscarri/Everpoor/README.md

-## Everpoor
+# Everpoor
+####Joan Biscarri
+---
 ### A simple demo app

-With this App you can>
+With this App you can:

-- Create Notebooks
+* Create Notebooks

-- Create Notes
+* Create Notes

+---

 ### Objective - C

-Using:
+Developed in Objective-C using:

-- Inheritance
+* Inheritance

-- Categories
+* Categories

-- CoreData
+* CoreData

-- UITableView with NSFetchedResultsController as datasource
+* UITableView with NSFetchedResultsController as datasource

-- Mogenerator to create NSManagedObjects subclasses from CoreData
+* Mogenerator to create NSManagedObjects subclasses from CoreData